code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/PCI/Peripheral-Devices/PCIConfigSpace.md

   - 8 functions/Device
   - 4096 bytes config space/Function
 	  - Total = 256 x 32 x 8 x 4096 = 256 MB.
 Means 1 MB for each bus.
-- **MMCFG Space**
+- **MCFG Space**
   - This is 256 MB space reserved at start of MMIO-Low for addressing 4k registers in PCIe.
-- **MMCFG-Base** This is the starting address of MMCFG Space & is required for constructing message for reading PCIe address space.
+- **MCFG-Base** This is the starting address of MCFG Space & is required for constructing message for reading PCIe address space.

 ![ImgURL](https://i.ibb.co/LSnZW04/mmcfg-space.png)